These Childhood Toys Are Now Worth Thousands

 Mint-condition figures of Optimus Prime, the Autobots Commander, have sold for more than $12,000, making it the most valuable Transformer figure.
 If you didn’t grow up in the 1980s and aren’t familiar with Michael Bay’s 2007 blockbuster movie Transformers, here’s the gist of these robot toys: The Autobots and Decepticons are two factions of a prehistoric alien race that crash-landed on Earth and lay dormant for millions of years.
 When they all awoke in 1984, the Decepticons wanted to overtake human society, and the Autobots took it upon themselves to protect us under the leadership of good ol’ Optimus Prime.

-You won’t believe these fortunes found in attics!
+You won’t believe these true stories of fortunes found in attics.

 Teenage Ninja Mutant Turtles Figures